peterpeterparker/daviddalbusco.com/src/blog/wrapped-2025-and-onward.md

 At this point however, you might be asking yourself: yeah that's great David, but what happens after April then?

-Let me be honest: without renewed sponsorship or wider adoption, Juno will likely enter some sort of maintenance mode.
+Let me be honest: without renewed sponsorship or wider adoption, Juno might likely enter some sort of maintenance mode.

 The platform hasn't reached the massive adoption needed to be financially self-sustainable yet.
 And I have little interest in convincing VCs — I'm not great at that dance, and frankly, I don't want to deal with investors who don't get it.